SHTFDad may collect a share of sales or other compensation from the links on this page.

-While you may have given thought to owning an underground bunker, have you given any thought to underground bunker prices?
+While you may have given thought to own an underground bunker, have you given any thought to underground bunker prices?

 There is only one answer to avoiding the disasters of our nightmares.
 EMPs sending us collectively back to the stone age, nuclear war decimating our nation, and Yellowstone blowing its top.

 Unlike sticking your head in the sand, your entire body may not be a bad idea!

 Considering a bunker is a big step for any prepper and requires a significant amount of planning and preparation.
 You must decide if your interpretation of the future requires this level of preparation.